-If you want to make it into the middle 50% of accepted applicants, your composite ACT score percentile will need to be at least 96th.
-Individual section scores need to be 95th percentile or higher, with the notable exception of ACT Math and ACT Writing.
-ACT Math can be as low as 93rd percentile and still be in the middle 50%.
-And the middle 50% for ACT Writing is only in the 82nd-91st percentile range.
+If you want to make it into the middle 50% of accepted applicants, your composite ACT score percentile will need to be at least 96th (see the most recent official ACT report on percentiles.
+Individual section scores can be slightly lower than this, percentile-wise: the middle 50% score for Math starts in the 93rd percentile, with English starting in the 92nd percentile.

 In general, your ACT Writing score is treated differently than your other ACT scores.
 For more details on how University of Michigan admissions uses ACT Writing scores, see the FAQ at the end of this post.